aiven/aiven-docs/docs/platform/concepts/service_backups.md

 point-in-time recovery (PITR) feature is currently not available.

 :::note
-If you\'d like to be notified once the PITR feature is available for Cassandra, contact the Aiven support.
+If you'd like to be notified once the PITR feature is available for Cassandra, contact the Aiven support.
 :::